-This document describes the different ways you can power your LattePanda.
-It will cover the input specification, what you will need, and installation steps.
+This document introduces the different ways to power on your LattePanda.
+It will cover the input specifications, what you will need, and all the installation steps.

-- Official PD adapter comes with LattePanda Alpha
+- Official PD adapter which comes with the LattePanda Alpha

 - External PD power bank